Police investigating Westport crash that left 10-year-old girl dead, 6 people injured

 Both stopped in the left travel lane to assess damages, agreed to deal with it later and were about to drive away.
 At that time a Jeep Grand Cherokee, driven by a 29-year-old Fall River man, slammed into the rear of the Subaru which then struck the Toyota, the district attorney’s office said.

-The victim and her sister were seated in the rear of the Subaru at the time of the crash.
+The 10-year-old girl and her sister were apparently seated in the rear of the Subaru at the time of the crash.

 This is a developing news story; stay with 7News on-air and online for the latest details.